jjmccarty/ai-case-study/README.md

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)
 Anthropic's goal is to build reliable, interpretable, and steerable AI systems.
 One of their AI systems, Claude, is a group of models that includes Haiku, Sonnet, and Opus.
 Claude is multimodal, meaning it can process more than text inputs, and can also process multiple images in one request.
 Claude 3 Opus, a newer version of Claude, has outperformed other leading chatbots on benchmark tests and is particularly useful for analyzing scientific data, generating computer code, and solving mathematical problems.

-* Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

-Anthropic, an artificial intelligence (AI) startup, uses a variety of technologies to develop and train its AI systems:
+### Anthropic Technologies

+Anthropic provides a foundational AI capability called Claude capable of advanced reasoning, vision analysis, code generation and multilingual processing.
+Claude allows for sub system use designed for functional vs. cost based needs for customers, including [^8]

+1. Claude - Haiku:  A fast low cost model for lightweight workloads
+2. Claude - Sonnet: Balances cost, efficiency and speed for high throughput tasks
+3. Claude - Opus: Model handling complex analysis and higher order math and coding add a greater price point.

+Anthropic uses a variety of technologies in building their offerings to customers.
+Many technologies are established as part of investment terms as previously mentioned in the funding analysis.
+Some of these include:

-AWS Trainium and AWS Inferentia chips
-These low-cost, high-performance compute chips are used to develop and train Anthropic's foundation models.
+1. AWS Trainium and AWS Inferentia chips utilized to develop and train models.
-Google Kubernetes Engine
-This technology is used to run inference for Anthropic's AI system, Claude.
+2. Google Kubernetes Engine to run inference for Claude
-Google TPU v5e chips
-These chips are used to train Anthropic's generative AI models.
+3. Google TPU v5e chips to train generative AI models
-Dictionary learning
-This compute-intensive technique is used to identify patterns of neural activations, or features, in generative pretrained transformers.
-For example, Anthropic used dictionary learning to identify millions of features in Claude, including one associated with the Golden Gate Bridge.

 ## Landscape